-33. The Rule of Law is linked not only to human rights but also to democracy, i.e. to the third basic value of the Council of Europe.
+- 33. The Rule of Law is linked not only to human rights but also to democracy, i.e. to the third basic value of the Council of Europe.
 Democracy relates to the involvement of the people in the decision-making process in a society; human rights seek to protect individuals from arbitrary and excessive interferences with their freedoms and liberties and to secure human dignity; the Rule of Law focuses on limiting and independently reviewing the exercise of public powers.

-34. The Rule of Law has thus become "a global ideal and aspiration",11 with a common core valid everywhere.
+The Rule of Law promotes democracy by establishing accountability of those wielding public power and by safeguarding human rights, which protect minorities against arbitrary majority rules. - 34.
+The Rule of Law has become "a global ideal and aspiration",11 with a common core valid everywhere.
 This, however, does not mean that its implementation has to be identical regardless of the concrete juridical, historical, political, social or geographical context.
-While the main components or "ingredients"12 of the Rule of Law are constant, the specific manner in which they are realised may differ from one country to another depending on the local context; in particular on the constitutional order and traditions of the country concerned.
-This context may also determine the relative weight of each of the components.
+While the main components or "ingredients" of the Rule of Law are constant, the specific manner in which they are realised may differ from one country to another depending on the local context; in particular on the constitutional order and traditions of the country concerned.
+This context may also determine the relative weight of each of the components. - 35.
+Historically, the Rule of Law was developed as a means to restrict State (governmental) power.
+Human rights were seen as rights against intrusions by holders of this power ("negative rights").
+In the meantime the perception